 Berengo | Welcome to the glass revolution

-A glass studio, an art foundation, and an internationally acclaimed project: Berengo Studio, Fondazione Berengo, and Glasstress.
-The three essential souls that make up Berengo, a place where artists, designers and the best creative minds from every discipline create works in glass which exceed all expectations, and write new chapters in the histories of both glass and art.
+Berengo Studio, Fondazione Berengo and Glasstress: a glass studio, an art foundation and an internationally acclaimed exhibition.
+The three essential components that make up the Berengo universe, a place where artists, designers and creatives from every discipline create innovative works in glass, and together write a new chapter in the history of this ancient and beguiling medium.